IUBHistoryHarvest/IUBHistoryHarvest.github.io/_stories/tara.md

   <figcaption><small>Image Courtesy, Indiana University Archives, Indiana University, Bloomington, Indiana.
 For commercial uses, please contact the Herman B. Wells Library E460 at 1320 East Tenth Street, Bloomington, Indiana, 47405-700 or at http://www.libraries.iub.edu/archives</small></figcaption>
 </figure>

 Digging deeper into Fox's dance program, you might notice that some of the collected images reflect dancers in odd positions and sometimes barefoot.
-This corresponds with the whole idea that modernized dance has become prevalent in society.
-In some cases, dancers would prefer to dance barefoot if the movements were jarring enough to require more grip on the ground.
+This corresponds with the whole idea that modernized dance's prevalence in society has casued dance attire to evolve (such as in the case of the pirouette shoe).
+In some cases, dancers would prefer to dance barefoot if the movements were jarring enough to require maximum grip on the ground.

+The use of pirouettes and Jane Fox's dance program can be viewed as symbols of change and modernization, both elements having planted their roots in their own unique progressive history.